FAQs: Heart Rate Monitor

 Your jogging and walking stride settings may be incorrect.
 Determine your stride length and enter the settings before using the monitor again.

 The symbol represents the Memory/Transfer indicator.
-It is continuously displayed when eight hours of data have been stored in the memory, indicating that you should transfer the data soon.
+It is continuously displayed when eight hours of data has been stored in the memory, indicating that you should transfer the data via optional NFC Communication Tray soon.
 When the memory is full, the unit will begin to delete the oldest data to make room for new workouts.